LuisDiazUgena/rgb-strip-controller/README.md

 You can also open Protocoder file on your computer and copy it into an empty project on Protocoder web IDE.

-**If your Arduino or Arduino cloned board doesn't have a Bluetooth module, you should connect a BT module and handle to receive data over BT-Serial.**
+**If your Arduino/Arduino cloned board/board doesn't have a Bluetooth module, you should connect a BT module and handle to receive data over BT-Serial.**

-Upload *hack-a-lamp_arduino.ino* file to your Arduino board.
+Upload *rgb-strip-controller.ino* file to your Arduino board.

 Install protocoder apk on your device and then, with a file explorer, open *projects_Hack-a-lamp.proto* file with protocoder.
 Then run it on your device.